Madhya Bharat SC: Partnership

-Madhya Bharat Sports Club has joined the Celtic Football Academy’s international partnership programme in a long-term agreement for boosting the football academy and implementing football development model in Bhopal.
+Madhya Bharat Sports Club has joined the Celtic Football Academy's international partnership programme in a long-term agreement for boosting the football academy and implementing football development model in Bhopal.

-According to the official statements from both sides, partnership follows Celtic's previous successful relationships in India with both che Mahindra United FC and two-time national league champions, Salgaocar FC.
+According to the official statements from both sides, partnership followed Celtic's previous successful relationships in India with both Mahindra United FC and two-time national league champions, Salgaocar FC.

 Affiliated clubs

 The following club is currently affiliated with Madhya Bharat FC: